malishav/OSCOAP/draft-selander-ace-object-security.md

 * Recipient IV.
 Byte string containing the context IV to verify messages received.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Recipient Sequence Number.
 Non-negative integer enumerating the COSE objects received, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
-Its value is initialized to 0 during establishment of the security context.
 Maximum value is determined by Algorithm.

 * Replay Window.
 The replay protection window for messages received, equivalent to the functionality described in Section 4.1.2.6 of {{RFC6347}}.
-The default window size is 64.

 The ordered 3-tuple (Cid, Sender ID, Sender Sequence Number) is called Transaction Identifier (Tid), and SHALL be unique for each COSE object and server.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
 The Tid is part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message, which is how the challenge becomes signed by the server.

 The client and server may change roles while maintaining the same security context.
 The former server will then make the request using the Sender Context, the former client will verify the request using its Recipient Context etc.

 ## Security Context Establishment ## {#sec-context-est-section}

+This section aims at describing how to establish the security context, given some input parameters.
+The input parameters, which are established in a previous phase, are:

+* Context Identifier (Cid)
+* Algorithm (Alg)
+* Base Key (base_key)
+* Sender ID
+* Recipient ID
+* Replay Window (optionally)

+These are included unchanged in the security context.
+We give below some indications on how applications should select these parameters.
+Moreover, the following parameters are derived as described below:

+* Sender Key
+* Sender IV
+* Sender Sequence Number
+* Recipient Key
+* Recipient IV
+* Recipient Sequence Number
+* Replay Window

+### Derivation of Sender Key/IV, Recipient Key/IV ###

 Given a common shared secret material and a common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
 The derivation procedure described here MUST not be executed more than once on a set of common secret material.